-In 2019 the Question is – How SAFE is it to visit Queen Elizabeth Park?
+In 2022-2023 the Question was – How SAFE is it to visit Queen Elizabeth Park?

-How SAFE is it to visit Queen Elizabeth Park one of Uganda’s most popular National Parks?
-That question comes up time and time again in the light of the kidnapping that made headlines all over the world of Kimberly Sue Endicott and her driver (set free 5-days later) in the southern Ishasha area of Queen Elizabeth Park on April 2, 2019 as they were on a late afternoon Game Drive without a Ranger Escort (not required but recommended at that time)
+How SAFE is it to visit Queen Elizabeth Park, one of Uganda’s most famous National Parks?
+That question comes up time and time again in the light of the kidnapping that made headlines all over the world of Kimberly Sue Endicott and her driver (set free 5-days later) in the southern Ishasha area of Queen Elizabeth Park on April 2, 2019, as they were on a late afternoon Game Drive without a Ranger Escort (not required but recommended at that time)

-Tourists to Uganda, Visitors to Queen Elizabeth Park are looking for a safe and secure experience and are not Indiana Jones kind of Adventurist and that is certainly everyone involved in Ugandan Tourism would agree with and that is what you find presently.
+Tourists to Uganda, Visitors to Queen Elizabeth Park are looking for a safe and secure experience.
+They are not Indiana Jones kind of Adventurist, and that is undoubtedly everyone involved in Ugandan Tourism would agree with, and that is what you find presently.

 How SAFE is it to visit Queen Elizabeth Park? – Safe and Secure Visits to Queen Elizabeth Park are the norm and not the exception.
 The security level in Queen Elizabeth has been enhanced beyond what visitors see as they are on a Game Drive in Ishasha or the Kasenyi Plains, on a Boat Ride on the Kazinga Channel, or hiking down into the Kyambura Gorge or in Maramagambo Forest.
-It is that behind the scenes level of Security, security beyond what Rangers offer to visitors such as Patrols by the Ugandan Military, the added level of Security at the Border with Democratic Republic of Congo and even overhead as Drones are employed.
+It is that behind-the-scenes level of Security beyond what Rangers offer visitors, such as Patrols by the Ugandan Military, the added Security at the Border with the Democratic Republic of Congo, and even overhead as Drones are employed.

-How SAFE is it to visit Queen Elizabeth Park?- even President Yoweri K. Museveni visits Queen Elizabeth Park on Safari.
-He enjoys the Wilderness, the outdoors and though in his 70’s enjoys the park on foot, on a fame drive or a boat ride on Kazinga Channel, you can be sure he doe none of them without an armed escort.
-The armed escort is not just to protect one from Criminals but from wild animals such as a charging Elephant, or even a carnivore such as a Lion or Leopard.
+How SAFE is it to visit Queen Elizabeth Park? – even President Yoweri K. Museveni visits Queen Elizabeth Park on Safari.
+He enjoys the Wilderness and the outdoors, and though he is in his 70s, he wants the park on foot, on a game drive, or a boat ride on Kazinga Channel; you can be sure he doe none of them without an armed escort.
+The armed guard is not just to protect one from Criminals but from wild animals such as charging Elephants or a carnivore such as lions or Leopards.

-Your Safety and Security is on everyone’s mind, President Trump of the U.S. Tweeted that Uganda has to bring the kidnappers to Justice, a tweet that ruffled a few feathers.
+Your Safety and Security are on everyone’s mind; President Trump of the U.S. Tweeted that Uganda has to bring the kidnappers to Justice, a tweet that ruffled a few feathers.
 We have invited him to join us on a Safari in Uganda.
-President Museveni, on the other hand, has stated that Uganda’s Parks were safe for visitors and Ugandans alike.
+On the other hand, President Museveni stated that Uganda’s Parks were safe for visitors and Ugandans alike.

-Queen Elizabeth at the present is one of the safest parks in Africa, if it changes, we will post it here.
-Always check on our Facebook Page for the latest Safety and Security updates.
+Queen Elizabeth is one of the safest parks in Africa; if it changes, we will post it here.
+Always check our Facebook Page for the latest Safety and Security updates.

-On every game drive, an armed ranger is with you for your protection.
-The same is true on every hike or nature walk.
+An armed ranger is with you on every game drive for your protection, and the same is true on every hike or nature walk.

-Security in the National Parks is taken seriously, Uganda has even added a Tourism Police for added security for visitors to the various parks, hotels, and various places where tourists flock too
+Security in the National Parks is taken seriously.
+Uganda has even added a Tourism Police for added Security for visitors to the various parks, hotels, and places where tourists flock too.

-Your well-being is on everyone’s mind and security in parks is practiced in the most diligent way in both Uganda and Rwanda.
+Your well-being is on everyone’s mind, and Security in parks is practiced diligently in Uganda and Rwanda.

-Tourism is a top-income earner for Uganda and no one wants to jeopardize the goose that lays the golden egg.
+Tourism is a top income earner for Uganda; no one wants to jeopardize the goose that lays the golden egg.